 (pic 9-94 / to SW)

-Upper front (SW) room from the Store-space exit.
+Upper front SW room - view down from the store-space entry.

 (pic 9-94 / to N)

-This front upper room is windowed with the strip that heads each bay-door of De Loods, here at floor level - a mirror like a hole in the facing wall reflects Westerdok's waves.
+This upper front SW room is windowed with ######, Here at floor level - a mirror, like a hole in the facing wall, reflects Westerdok's waves.

 (pic 9-94 / to NE)

-Upper front (SW) room with curtained entry from front store-space & floor-hole stair to the front lower room.
+Upper front (SW) room with curtained entry from front store-space and floor-hole stair to the front lower room.

-Lower front (SW) room with stair from the upper front room & passage to rear stair.
+Lower front (SW) room with stair from the upper front room and passage to rear stair and kitchen.

 .